-Sampling of the Brockman River was undertaken in 2016 on 14th September and 12th of October.
+Sampling of the Brockman River was undertaken in 2017 on 25th August and 22nd September.
 The collection of the samples followed strict protocols to prevent contamination and ensure consistency of results.
 An outline of the sampling collection technique is included in the sampling and analysis plan for the Brockman River catchment (see Appendix E).